danielsollondon/azure-aks-docs/articles/aks/app-routing-gateway-api.md

 Upgrades of Istio control plane for the application routing Gateway API implementation occur in-place and are triggered in the following two scenarios:

 - Manual: The AKS cluster is upgraded to a new version which has a higher maximum supported Istio version corresponding to it.
 The Istio control plane will be upgraded to the higher minor version as part of the AKS cluster upgrade.
 - Automatic: A new Istio version is released for AKS and is now the maximum supported Istio version for the AKS cluster version.
 The Istio control plane on your cluster will automatically be upgraded to the new minor version after the release is rolled out to your region.
-Follow the AKS release notes to track new Istio version releases.
+Follow the [AKS release notes][aks-release-notes] and [AKS release tracker][aks-release-tracker] to track new Istio version releases and see when the new version has rolled out to your region.

+> [!NOTE]
+> Patch version upgrades of the Istio control plane are triggered automatically.
+Minor version upgrades can be triggered either automatically or manually depending on the AKS version and timing of Istio minor version releases.

 ## Resource customizations